International Graduate Music Applicants

 Step 7: Schedule a Visit or Take a Virtual Tour

-Yes, we know a visit might not be possible.
-But if it is, we'd love to see you.
+Yes, we know a visit might not be possible, but if it is, we'd love to see you!
+If not, take the virtual campus tour.